Meeting new people and making friends

 The virtual coffee lounge is an informal space where you can chat about hobbies, sports, movies, cooking or anything else that interests you.

+Private groups based around a shared interest or experience are a good place to start.
+They can provide a space to get to know people.
 Private groups usually moderate who joins them.
 This means that you will have to ask to join the group.
-The person who ‘owns’ the group has to approve your request.
+The person who ‘owns’ the group must approve your request.
 They may ask you a few questions, such as why you want to join the group.

 Once you’ve joined the group, you can: